 - 1. Undertake a minimum study load of 24 credit points per semester at Monash University. - a.
-Residents must speak to the Dean of Studies & Careers to gain approval to enrol in less than 24 credit points per semester for an agreed period of time. - 2.
-Maintain satisfactory academic progress. - a.
-Unsatisfactory academic progress is when a resident fails two or more subjects in a semester.
+Residents must speak to the College to gain approval to enrol in less than 24 credit points per semester for an agreed period of time. - 2.
+Maintain satisfactory academic progress. - Unsatisfactory academic progress is when a resident fails two or more subjects in a semester.
 In this case: - i.
-The resident must contact the Dean of Studies & Careers to discuss their results, any support that the College might offer, and/or, depending on the circumstances, future residency at the College. - ii.
+The resident must contact the College to discuss their results, any support that the College might offer, and/or, depending on the circumstances, future residency at the College. - ii.
 A written appeal to the Principal, outlining how their circumstance affected their results, may also be necessary, to secure a place at College in the following semester. - iii.
 Should the resident be invited to return, they will be placed on Academic Probation.
-This will involve working more closely with the Dean of Studies & Careers, and, where necessary, the Dean of Students & Wellbeing to develop an individualised support plan.
+This will involve working more closely with the College to develop an individualised support plan.
 This may include a set of expectations around attendance at all relevant college tutorials, attendance at additional academic support programs, demonstration of clear academic progress in the following semester, or other mutually agreed upon actions or outcomes. - A student on Academic Probation is generally expected to pass all subjects enrolled to be offered a place in College in the following semesters.
-Individual circumstances will be considered. - 3.
+Individual circumstances will be taken into account. - 3.
 Seek written approval from the Principal to extend their stay at Mannix College if at any time they do not satisfy the Admissions Policy Principles which includes: - a.
-If a student discontinues their enrolment at Monash University or changes from fulltime to part-time study, or transfers to distance education, or completes their studies prior to the end of the academic year, they may be required to vacate their room. - b.
+If a student discontinues their enrolment at Monash University or changes from full-time to part-time study, or transfers to distance education, or completes their studies prior to the end of the academic year, they may be required to vacate their room. - b.
 If a student is excluded from Monash University for any reason they will be required to vacate their room.